Jeffocube/ForumCrawler/README.md

 # ForumCrawler(Centipede)

 Forumcrawler is a web crawler based on Centipede library.
-It was made to crawl any forums on specific contents in certain websites with job file.
+It was made by UCR students to crawl any forums on specific contents in certain websites with job file.

 -------------
 # Requirements